Surging Orioles drop Nationals into cellar with 7-3 victory

+BALTIMORE (AP) — The unpredictable nature of this wacky baseball season can best be summed up by the current status of a team that’s coming off two straight 100-loss seasons and a club that last fall won its first World Series.

+Hard to imagine, but the rebuilding Baltimore Orioles are contenders and the defending champion Washington Nationals are sitting in last place.

-BALTIMORE (AP) — The Baltimore Orioles struck early against Washington Nationals lefty Patrick Corbin and got a home run from Rio Ruiz in a 7-3 victory Saturday night, capping another disappointing day for the defending World Series champions.
+Baltimore struck early against lefty Patrick Corbin and got a home run from Rio Ruiz in a 7-3 victory Saturday night, capping another disappointing day for the reeling Nationals.

 Light-hitting Andrew Velazquez had two hits, scored twice and drove in a run for the Orioles, who have won seven of eight — a streak that includes four victories against Washington.
-After losing more than 100 games in each of the past two seasons, Baltimore completed the first third of this abbreviated 60-game season with an impressive 12-8 record.
+After losing 115 games in 2018 and another 108 last year, Baltimore completed the first third of this abbreviated 60-game season with an impressive 12-8 record.

+“Our guys are playing with an attitude that they don’t care what people think and that they have nothing to lose,” manager Brandon Hyde said.
+“We’re a bunch of grinders.”

 The Nationals, on the other hand, are being pressed to come up with an encore to their first major league championship.
-Hours after placing ailing right-hander Stephen Strasburg (hand) on the 10-day injured list, Washington fell into last place in the NL East with a 7-11 record.
+Hours after placing ailing right-hander Stephen Strasburg (hand) on the 10-day injured list, Washington fell into the NL East cellar with a 7-11 record.

+“It’s just not going for us right now,” shortstop Trea Turner said.
+“But we’ve still got time, and I think that same mentality the last few years — you’re never out of it until you’re out of it.
+We feel like we’ve got time to play good baseball.
+Our best baseball is in front of us.”

 Corbin (2-1) went 14-7 last season and was being counted on to carry the load for a starting rotation that’s gone stretches this summer without Strasburg and ace Max Scherzer, who was bothered by a sore hamstring.
 Corbin beat the Mets twice this month but was roughed up by the Orioles, who built a 4-0 lead in the second inning and held on.